RFI Responses Due Thursday, May 9, 2019

 November 8, 2016

-Call for Harvard Square Kiosk Working Group Members
+Call for Harvard Square Kiosk and Plaza Working Group Members

-The City is seeking volunteers to serve on a new Harvard Square Kiosk Working Group.
-This working group is being created to advise the City Manager on the vision, programming, operations and governance of the Harvard Square kiosk and plaza.
+The City is seeking volunteers to serve on a new Harvard Square Kiosk and Plaza Working Group.
+This working group is being created to advise the City Manager on the vision, programming, operations and governance of the Harvard Square Kiosk and Plaza.
 Letters of Interest are due by December 2, 2016.
 For more information and instructions for sending a letter of interest, please click on the link provided.

 Comment Period Open on the DRAFT Request for Proposals Harvard Square Kiosk Consulting Services

 The City is interested in issuing a Request for Proposals (RFP) for hiring a consultant to assist the City to create a vision for the programming, operations and governance of the Harvard Square Kiosk.The City would like to provide an opportunity for community input on the scope for the RFP consulting services.
 Specifically, we are seeking public comment on the scope and evaluation criteria.